halayuba/laravel-jobsave/README.md

 ### Basic Features
 1. This is a "demo" project but the additional sql files "submissions.sql" and "interviews.sql" contain "real" activities about my own application submissions for job opportunities.
 2. This demo project shows variety of many techniques for creating API-based projects with Laravel/Vuejs/Tailwind.
-3. This project is under development and therefore may contain bugs, incomplete features, or broken "responsive" design.
+3. This project is under development and therefore may contain bugs, incomplete features, or broken design.
-4. This project does not focus on Authentication and Authorizations (roles & permissions).
+4. This project employs basic Authentication, notification messaging, and form validation.
-5. No image upload is used in this demo project.
+5. Vuex store is used for state management.
-6. Some "Form validation" and flash messaging are used in this project.
-7. Laravel Breeze is used.
+6. Laravel Breeze is used.

 ### Screen Shots
 Coming soon